matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 ## Ecommerce tracking

 Piwik allows for advanced and powerful Ecommerce tracking.
-Check out the [Ecommerce Analytics](https://piwik.org/docs/ecommerce-analytics/) documentation for more information about Ecommerce reports and how to set up Ecommerce tracking.
+Check out the [Ecommerce Analytics](https://matomo.org/docs/ecommerce-analytics/) documentation for more information about Ecommerce reports and how to set up Ecommerce tracking.

 ## Internal search tracking

-Piwik offers advanced [Site Search Analytics](https://piwik.org/docs/site-search/) feature, letting you track how your visitors use your internal website search engine.
+Piwik offers advanced [Site Search Analytics](https://matomo.org/docs/site-search/) feature, letting you track how your visitors use your internal website search engine.
 By default, Piwik can read URL parameters that will contain the search keyword.
 However, you can also record the site search keyword manually using the JavaScript function `trackSiteSearch(...)`

-In your website, in standard pages, you would typically have a call to record Page views via `piwikTracker.trackPageView()`.
+In your website, in standard pages, you would typically have a call to record Page views via `matomoTracker.trackPageView()`.
 On your search result page, you would call **instead** `piwikTracker.trackSiteSearch(keyword, category, searchCount)` function to record the internal search request.
 Note: the 'keyword' parameter is required, but category and searchCount are optional.

 ```javascript
 _paq.push(['trackSiteSearch',